hoodslide/holistic-vim-tmux/README.md

 #### Adding 256 color support

 Colors look stoopid? vim/tmux support 256 colors, but your terminal may not be configured to display them properly.
-This may help:

-* Add an alias to your startup script:
+Try this:

+* Add an alias to your shell's startup script.
+Weirdly, just setting `export TERM=...` before calling tmux, or setting utf8 from within the tmux.conf rather than passing in `-u`, was *not* sufficient to enable 256 colors for me consistently across various terminal clients.
   ```
   alias tmux='TERM=screen-256color-bce tmux -u'
   ```
 * If you're using iTerm2, edit your profile, and under the [Terminal] tab, set the Report Terminal Type option to `xterm-256color`
-* On an iPad, [vSSH](http://www.velestar.com/Pages/VSSHIOSPage.aspx) is the best client I've found so far.
+* On an iPad, [vSSH](http://www.velestar.com/Pages/VSSHIOSPage.aspx) is a great choice.
+It even supports mouse mode, if you want easy scrolling and the ability to drag-resize tmux and vim panes.
 Again, you'll need to set the "Terminal type" to `xterm-256color` in the advanced section at the bottom.
 Sadly, no support for Powerline fonts yet, though the developers are "considering it."
 * Windows users, try Putty
 * Linux users probably already have a system  ;)

+Once done, you'll need to completely quit and restart tmux (you can't just detach).
+Ensure the alias is set before restarting.

 ### Plugins